-Merchant should not allow instant refunds on the following payment methods -
+The merchant should not allow instant refunds on the following payment methods:

 Paytm Wallet: Refund for payment made via Wallet is always credited back immediately in the user’s Wallet.
-Additionally disbursal of refunds for wallet payments is a breach in compliance.
-Hence, merchant should not take the bank account details for a Wallet transaction.
-In case merchant passes the asset token in the refund request for a Wallet payment, we will override the same and process the refund into wallet.
+Additionally, disbursal of refunds for wallet payments is a breach of compliance.
+Hence, the merchant should not take the bank account details for a Wallet transaction.
+In case the merchant passes the asset token in the refund request for a Wallet payment, we will override the same and process the refund into the wallet.

 Postpaid: Refund for payment made via Paytm Postpaid is always credited back immediately in the user’s postpaid account.

-Merchant should collect the following bank account details from the customer -
+The merchant should collect the following bank account details from a customer:

-To initiate the refund into customer’s bank account, pass the asset token in the refund request.
-There are scenarios wherein we will change the instant refund destination to original payment destination even if you share otherwise -
+To initiate the refund into the customer’s bank account, pass the asset token in the refund request.
+There are scenarios wherein we will change the instant refund destination to original payment destination even if you share otherwise: